VRagments/xrdok/src/documentation/xr-button.md

 Render a default button that can be used as a simple push button or as a two state toggle button.
+This button does not come with an icon.
+In order to use different button icons you need to attach children to this button.
+See xr-button-icon.

 Implemented for: